jonnyom/intercom-stripe/README.md

 This Rails app augments [Intercom's Stripe integration](https://docs.intercom.com/integrations/stripe-integration) by allowing you to connect multiple Intercom applications to one Stripe application.

+This in no way replaces the core integration, and the core integration is required for this app to work correctly.

 This is done by subscribing to any webhook that Stripe push out, and updating the `stripe_data` maintained by Intercom.

+To get started locally, import your users from Stripe in the Intercom Integrations hub for each app you want to work with.

-To get started locally, download and setup [Ngrok](https://ngrok.com/) to expose your localhost to the web, so you can hook into [Stripe's webhooks](https://stripe.com/docs/webhooks).
+Now download and setup [Ngrok](https://ngrok.com/) to expose your localhost to the web, so you can hook into [Stripe's webhooks](https://stripe.com/docs/webhooks).

+Start your local server with `rails s` and point your Ngrok tunnel at `http 3000`.

 Add a webhook subscription service to your Slack, choose whatever you want.